matthew-shaw/blog/docs/posts/fitness-journey.md

 I've recently turned 39, and whilst I don't have any particular qualms about hitting the big four zero, it seems like a good milestone to aim for.
 I don't really _do_ birthdays, I've never enjoyed the attention, but one thing I have thought for some time is that I would love to take my family away on holiday for my 40th.

-I'm not happy with my body image, but more importantly my heath and fitness (both physical and mental) has suffered for some time while other aspects of my life have taken priority.
+I'm not happy with my body image, but more importantly my health and fitness (both physical and mental) has suffered for some time while other aspects of my life have taken priority.
 I desperately don't want to lack the confidence to even take my shirt off on the beach, for fear of being _"that fat guy"_.
-I realise that sounds quite vain, but really I just don't want to let social anxiety keep me from enjoying life.
-So even though it's embarrasing, I know that admitting and accepting there's a problem is the first step:
+I realise that sounds quite vain, but really, I just don't want to let social anxiety keep me from enjoying life.
+So even though it's embarrassing, I know that admitting and accepting there's a problem is the first step:

 | Date     | Weight (kg) | Body fat |
 | -------- | ----------- | -------- |